glassroom/generalized_orders_of_magnitude/README.md

 Note: Our implementation of GOOMs is meant to be _complementary_ to conventional numerical formats, _not a replacement_ for them.
 We recommend using it only when their dynamic range falls short.

-### Precision, Execution Time, and Memory Use compared to Float32 and Float64
+### Precision, Execution Time, and Memory Use Compared to Float32 and Float64

 Comparing Complex64 GOOMs to Float32 and Complex128 GOOMs to Float64, we find that precision is competitive (typically within a fraction of the least significant decimal point), execution time typically doubles (with some variation), and memory use typically doubles (again, with some variation).